-Electricity is a powerful source of energy that powers lights, tools, machinery and many other devices necessary for our day-to-day work.
+Electricity is a potent source of energy that powers lights, tools, machinery and many other devices necessary for our day-to-day work.
 Electricity can also be a hazard causing injury or death.
-Experts in the electrical industry look to the National Electric Code (NEC) for the electrical safety standards on how to correctly assemble and maintain electrical circuits and the National Electric Safety Code (NESC) for the basic provisions for safeguarding persons from hazards when installing, operating or maintaining electric currents.
+Experts in the electrical industry look to the National Fire Protection Association’s (NFPA) 70: National Electric Code (NEC) for electrical design, installation and inspection safety standards.
+The NFPA 70: NEC is adopted in all 50 states and addresses commercial, residential and industrial occupancies.

-When you are shocked by electricity, your muscles contract.
-If the lungs are involved in the path of the circuit, voluntary respiration can be halted.
+When shocked, your muscles contract.
+If the lungs are involved in the path, voluntary respiration can be halted.
 If the heart is involved, fibrillation can occur resulting in heart failure.
 As little as 50 milliamperes can cause death.
-It is important to realize that an electrical shock may not be strong enough to cause a fatality but it could cause you to fall or jolt to dangerous surroundings.
-For details on the effects electricity has on the body, see table 1.
+It is important to realize that an electrical shock may not be strong enough to cause a fatality but it could cause you to fall from heights or in to dangerous surroundings.
+For details on the effects electricity has on the body, see Table 1.

 - Familiar with the safety-related work practices required in 29 CFR 1910.331-1910.335

-- Able to distinguish exposed live parts of electrical equipment
+- Aware of the skills and techniques necessary to distinguish exposed live parts of electrical equipment

 - Knowledgeable of the skills and techniques used to determine the nominal voltages of exposed parts